DavidLawrence25/capstone-website/README.md

-# David Lawrence's NUAMES Capstone Project
+# Rose Thorne's NUAMES Capstone Project
-### This is my Capstone created from Fall 2022 - Winter 2025
+### This is my Capstone Website created from Autumn 2022 - Winter 2024